obsidian-tasks-group/obsidian-tasks/docs/Reference/Scripting Details/Task Properties.md

 | `task.originalMarkdown` | `string` | `'  - [ ] Do exercises #todo #health 🔼 🔁 every day when done ➕ 2023-07-01 🛫 2023-07-02 ⏳ 2023-07-03 📅 2023-07-04 ✅ 2023-07-05 ^dcf64c'` |

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->

+1. `task.description` has spaces at the start and end stripped off.
+1. `task.description` includes any tags.
+1. In a future release we will provide `task.priorityName`
+1. `task.tags` actually would return `string[]`, that is `['#todo', '#health']`
+1. There is a rendering problem in Obsidian and Obsidian Publish: `task.indentation` is supposed to show 2 spaces in this example of an indented task.
+1. Note that `task.blockLink` really does begin with a space currently, for tasks that have a blocklink.
+1. There is a rendering problem in Obsidian and Obsidian Publish: `task.originalMarkdown` is supposed to begin with 2 spaces

 ---